What is Powder Coating?

-A powder coat is a tough, slender and scratch resistant coating that is applied to springs to protect them from rust and corrosion.
+A powder coat is a tough, slender and scratch-resistant coating that is applied to springs to protect them from rust and corrosion.
 Powder coating has several methods of application but each supplies the same result of colorful protective options for custom springs.

-Why Powder Coating?
+Why Apply a Powder Coating?

-The Powder Coat Process
+The Powder Coating Process

-Powder coated springs can come in a variety of colors and provide lasting durability to springs that are placed in extreme conditions such as weather that would corrode the spring otherwise.
+Powder-coated springs can come in a variety of colors and provide lasting durability to springs that are placed in extreme conditions such as weather that would corrode the spring otherwise.
 We hope this quick guide has helped you understand the importance and process of this coating.

 Please feel free to contact us for more information on our springs!